lupyuen/lupyuen.github.io/src/rust.md

 Please drop me a note if you would like to see more __Rust on BL602 IoT SDK__!

 (Which includes auto-generating the Rust wrappers for the entire BL602 IoT SDK...
-[Here's a sneak peek](https://github.com/lupyuen/bl602-rust-wrapper))
+[Here's a sneak peek of `bl602-rust-wrapper`](https://github.com/lupyuen/bl602-rust-wrapper))

 -   [Sponsor me a coffee](https://github.com/sponsors/lupyuen)